 2. Consider Miscellaneous Expenses

-When planning a budget for studying abroad, there are many things you can save on, but you will also have miscellaneous expenses you cannot avoid.
-Textbooks, notepads, sports clothes, psychology writing service to help with homework and other necessities for the study process should be listed in your budget in advance.
-So that you won’t spend the last cent to buy a pen and paper.
+Textbooks, notepads, sports clothes, psychology writing services to help with homework and other necessities for the study process should be listed in your budget in advance.

 5. Get Health Insurance